pugetive/locust/README.md

 Locust
 ------

 Locust is still a grasshopper.
+It's being abstracted from a custom map project currently under development.

 Basics
 ------

 After including the Google Maps JavaScript library and locust.js:

-Build, fetch, or include a JSON feed:
+Build, fetch, or include a JSON feed of marker details.
+Note that we assign an ID and some tags to each marker.

     var marker_info =
     [